jungel2star/Bayesian-Uncertainty-Matching-for-UDA/README.md

 # Bayesian-Uncertainty-Matching-for-UDA

-This repository is the implementation of [Bayesian Uncertainty Matching for Unsupervised Domain Adaptation]
+This repository is the implementation of paper [Bayesian Uncertainty Matching for Unsupervised Domain Adaptation-IJCAI-2019]

 @inproceedings{wen2019bayesian,
   title={Bayesian uncertainty matching for unsupervised domain adaptation},